 2-4.
 [Developmental Disabilities] AI as a Reliable Partner for Task Management and Interpersonal Communication

 For individuals with developmental disabilities, "multitasking" and "understanding others' intentions" can be challenging due to their characteristics.
-AI can often support such challenges.
-Convenient AI tools for people with developmental disabilities include the following:
+AI can often support these challenges.
+Useful AI tools for people with developmental disabilities include the following:

 - Notion

-An all-in-one workspace integrating notes, task management, wikis, databases, and more.
-It helps organize thoughts and manage tasks, making priorities visible even if your thoughts are scattered.
-Additionally, it features an AI tool called "Notion AI" that can assist with communication, such as crafting an email to decline without offending the recipient.
+An all-in-one workspace integrating notes, task management, wikis, and databases.
+It helps organize thoughts and manage tasks, making it easy to visualize priorities even if your thoughts are scattered.
+It also features "Notion AI," an AI tool that can assist with communication, such as crafting an email to decline politely without offending the recipient.

 Reference: Connected Workspace for Notes, Documents, and Tasks|Notion